GlitchCat/themis-api/README.md

 Link: https://glitchcat.github.io/themis-api/

+## insomnia client
+If you happen to test some stuff in the insomnia rest client this is what you should know:

 `{{ _.base_url }}` is just a placeholder for `https://themis.housing.rug.nl`

 `{{ _.year_url }}` is a placeholder for the year it extracted from the "GET course" call, which is as of writing this equal to `/2020-2021`

+Both of these are configured in the insomnia enviroment, which should automatically get imported.

 # credits
 https://github.com/jozsefsallai/insomnia-documenter